ripl/Transcrib3D/README.md

 - **GPT-3.5 variants (GPT-3.5-NP and GPT-3.5-P)** were evaluated on the **first 140 samples** from `sr3d_test_sampled1000.csv`.

-### Notes
-Due to updates in OpenAI's models and randomness in inference, exact reproducibility of the results may not be possible.

 ## Bibtex
 If you find our paper useful, and use it in a publication, we would appreciate it if you cite it as:
 ```